RaphaelYangWJ/whitelist-product/README.md

 ## Features

-- **Customer Metrics Monitoring**: Analyzes customer's payment transactions from the past two years, calculating 36 different metrics such as transaction volume, income-expenditure ratio, and concentration of transactions.
+- **Customer Metrics Monitoring**: Analyzes client's payment transactions from the past two years, calculating 36 different metrics such as transaction volume, income-expenditure ratio, and concentration of transactions.
 These metrics are monitored to identify any values that fall outside the safe zone, triggering detailed inspections to ensure transactional security and compliance.
 - **K-Means Aggregation Metrics Model**: Implements a K-means clustering algorithm to categorize historical metric data into three groups.
 The model establishes safe and danger zones for each metric based on the 75th and 90th percentile of the centroid values, respectively.
 This automation significantly saves time and resources in setting these metrics.

 ## Usage